Plumsail/forms-docs/Public/zapier.rst

 .. title:: Processing Plumsail Forms in Zapier

 .. meta::
-   :description: How to get info from forms' submissions and use them in zaps
+   :description: How to get info from forms' submissions with our connector and use them in your zaps

 Processing submissions of online forms designed with Plumsail Forms in Zapier
 ==========================================================================================